The intensification of winter mid-latitude storms in the Southern Hemisphere

-To further demonstrate the different meridional structures of the wind in models and reanalyses, we next examine the 1979-2018 trends of the second meridional derivative of the mean zonal wind, $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ (Supplementary Fig.~9); recall that in barotropic instability positive values of $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$, which occur over the flanks of the zonal wind, allows the necessary condition for barotropic instability to be met\cite{Vallis2006a}.
-Reanalyses exhibit an increase in $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ over the equatorward and far-end poleward flanks of the wind (the flanks of the wind are the source regions for barotropic instability), which suggests that barotropic instability might be more prevalent with time in reanalyses.
-Another support for the importance of barotropic instability in reanalyses is the double peak of the eddy momentum flux convergence trends, $-\frac{\partial\overline{u'v'}}{\partial y}$ (Supplementary Fig.~10); in barotropic instability the eddies converge momentum over the flanks of the jets, resulting in a double peak of $-\frac{\partial\overline{u'v'}}{\partial y}$\cite{Pedlosky1987,Kidston2010}.
-In contrast, the multi-model mean shows a very small intensification in $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ across most of the mid-latitudes, with only a single peak of $-\frac{\partial\overline{u'v'}}{\partial y}$ over the poleward flank of the wind, as different models exhibit different variations in $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ and $-\frac{\partial\overline{u'v'}}{\partial y}$.
-This suggests that barotropic instability processes in climate models may not be as pronounced as in reanalyses, which might lead to the weaker EKE intensification.
-Lastly, note that while previous studies found model biases in the climatological position of the zonal wind, which were argued to affect the future meridional structure of the wind (i.e., the shift of the zonal flow), here, on the other hand, CMIP6 models adequately capture the position of the zonal wind in reanalyses (Supplementary Fig.~11), which suggests that different zonal wind positions are likely not the source of the EKE discrepancy.
+To further demonstrate the different meridional structures of the wind in models and reanalyses, we next examine the 1979-2018 trends of the second meridional derivative of the mean zonal wind, $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ (Extended Data Fig.~4), which plays an important role in the growth of eddies\cite{Vallis2006a} (Methods).
+For example, in barotropic instability, positive values of $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$, which occur over the flanks of the zonal wind (the source regions for the instability), allows the necessary condition for instability to be met\cite{Vallis2006a}.
+Indeed, reanalyses exhibit an increase in $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ over the equatorward and far-end poleward flanks of the wind, which might explain the increased growth rate in recent decades.
+In addition, an increase in eddy generation over the flanks of the jet also suggests convergence of momentum by the eddies ($-\frac{\partial\overline{u'v'}}{\partial y}$) over the flanks of the jet, that results in a double peak of $-\frac{\partial\overline{u'v'}}{\partial y}$\cite{Pedlosky1987,Kidston2010}.
+Such double peak behavior is also clearly evident in $-\frac{\partial\overline{u'v'}}{\partial y}$ trends in reanalyses (Extended Data Fig.~5).
+The increase in $\frac{\partial^{2}\overline{u}}{\partial y^{2}}$ over the flanks of the jets and the double peak behavior of $-\frac{\partial\overline{u'v'}}{\partial y}$ are not captured in most CMIP6 models (Extended Data Figs.~4-5), which suggests that the effect of changes in recent decades in the meridional structure of the mean zonal wind on the eddy flow are smaller in climate models, relative to reanalyses, which might lead to the weaker EKE and $v'm'$ intensification.